Why is my SELECT query running slowly on my Amazon Aurora MySQL DB Cluster?

 Check the history list length (HLL)

 InnoDB uses a concept called Multi-version-concurrency control (MVCC).
 MVCC maintains multiple copies of the same record to preserve read-consistency.
-This means that once you have committed a transaction, then InnoDB purges the older copies.
-But when a transaction is not committed for a long time, due to growth of the undo segments, then history list length (HLL) increases.
+This means that when you commit a transaction, then InnoDB purges the older copies.
+But when a transaction isn't committed for a long time due to growth of the undo segments, then history list length (HLL) increases.
 The InnoDB history list length represents the number of unflushed changes.

-If your workload demands a lot of long running or open transactions, then you can expect to see a high HLL on the database.
+If your workload demands multiple open or long-running transactions, then you can expect to see a high HLL on the database.

-Note: Long running transactions are not the only cause of HLL spikes.
+Note: Long-running transactions aren't the only cause of HLL spikes.
 Even if the purge threads are unable to keep up with changes on the DB, HLL can remain high.

-If you do not monitor the size of the HLL, this will cause performance regression over time, as well as higher resource consumption, slower and inconsistent SELECT statement performance, and an increase in storage.
+If you don't monitor the size of the HLL, then performance regresses over time.
+An increasing size of the HLL can also cause higher resource consumption, slower and inconsistent SELECT statement performance, and an increase in storage.
 In extreme cases, this can lead to database outage.

 To check the history list length, run the following command: